uwlib-cams/rml/README.md

 From the `rml` directory, run the script:
 ```$ python3.6 rml.py```

 Be warned: this script does run slowly.
-It will take a while to complete.
+It will take upwards of an hour to complete.

 When the script is complete, the input RDA files will be in the directory `rml/input` in a new directory named after the current date (e.g. `2020_8_25`).
 The output BIBFRAME will be in the directory `rml/output` also in a directory named after the date.